What is Screening?

 Screening Techniques in the Insurance Industry

 Asymmetric information also exists in the insurance industry, and it often leads to moral hazard among the insured persons.
 Some of the techniques that insurance companies use include:

 Insurers look at the past behavior of its insurance clients to determine their level of risk and the possibility that they will engage in risky behavior in the future.
 For example, if a client has a history of multiple car accidents in the past, there is a likelihood that the client will still get involved in an accident in the future.
 It makes the insurance company aware of the level of risk that it is subjecting itself to by providing insurance coverage to the risky client.

 2. Health condition

-When providing a life insurance cover to a client, the insurer will be interested in knowing the health condition of the client, and the kind of illnesses that the person has.
-Clients with terminal illnesses or other long-term illnesses are usually categorized as risky and are, therefore, charged different premiums compared clients with no history of illnesses.
+When providing life insurance coverage to a client, the insurer will be interested in knowing the health condition of the client and the kind of illnesses that the person has.
+Clients with terminal illnesses or other long-term illnesses are usually categorized as risky and are, therefore, charged different premiums compared to clients with no history of illnesses.

 3. Demographic characteristics

 Another consideration that insurance companies make is looking at the demographic characteristics of its new clients.
 When selling auto insurance, younger clients in the 13- to 20-year-old bracket are considered risky compared to the clients in the 40- to 50-year-old age bracket.
 On the other hand, older clients aged above 60 years old are considered risky compared to younger clients aged 30 to 40 years old in life insurance.